Abrasion Play

 Overview

 Abrasion play is a form of sensation play in which textured or rough materials are drawn across the skin to produce a scraping, friction-based sensation.
-Common implements include sandpaper, emery boards, loofahs, coarse cloth, abrasive gloves, or fingernails.
+Common implements include sandpaper, emery boards, loofahs, coarse cloth, abrasive gloves, brushes, or fingernails.
 It belongs to the wider family of consensual sensory techniques rather than to any clinical category, and is valued for the vivid, edgy feeling it creates rather than for any single object of attraction.
-This article covers where the term sits in the kink lexicon, how it is typically practised, its psychology, and, most importantly, its safety profile.
+This article covers where abrasion play sits in the kink lexicon, its documented lineage in the leather community, how it is typically practised, its psychology, and its safety profile.

 History & origins